Who must develop the COVID-19 Safety Plan

 Children count towards the capacity limit.

-COVID-19 Safety Plans and registration are mandatory
+COVID-19 Safety Plans are mandatory

 Under Public Health Orders all wedding services and gatherings after wedding services must have a COVID-19 Safety Plan.

 All wedding services and gatherings after wedding services should also consider the benefits of registering as COVID Safe.

 Complete the plan in consultation with staff, then share it with them.

 You may need to update the plan in the future, as restrictions and advice changes.